Steps to Take

 Lewisville TX 75067

 IMPORTANT: The change of status process may take from 90 to 120 days to complete.
-If the I-20 program start date (item 5 on Form I-20) arrives before the change of status is approved, the DSO must update the start date to a future semester in order to avoid auto-cancellation of the I-20 by SEVIS.
-It is the student's responsibility to notify the international student services DSO about the progress of your change of status application, and whether it has been approved or denied.
+If the I-20 program start date (Item 5 on Form I-20) arrives before the change of status is approved, the DSO must update the start date to a future semester in order to avoid auto-cancellation of the I-20 by SEVIS.
+It is the student's responsibility to notify the International Programs Office DSO about the progress of your change of status application and whether it has been approved or denied.

-Within one week of submitting the documents, the student will receive a Notice of Action form stating the service center has received your documents and will begin the process.
+Within one week of submitting the documents, the student will receive a Notice of Action form stating that the service center has received the documents and will begin the process.
 Students must send a copy of this notice to firstname.lastname@example.org to ensure tracking of the change of status.

 Optional e-File Submission or Use of Personal Attorney - Additional Requirements

-Students may choose to e-file the application documents for their change of status through the USCIS ELIS website to complete the process, or hire a personal attorney to complete the application for them.
-If so, there are additional steps students must be aware of if they choose to take these steps.
+Students may choose to e-file the application documents for their change of status through the USCIS ELIS website to complete the process OR hire a personal attorney to complete the application for them.
+There are additional steps students must be aware of if they choose to take these steps.